corker/NOpenPage/README.md

 }
 ```

-Please be aware, this is an alpha version. thus not tested well.
+Please be aware, this is an alpha version.
+Thus not tested well and lack of comments in the code.
 To be continued...

 Who am I?
 --